CumulusNetworks/docs/content/guides/Data-Center-Interconnect-Reference-Design-Guide/_index.md

 ## NVIDIA Air

 {{<exlink url="https://air.nvidia.com/" text="NVIDIA Air">}} is a cloud-hosted, network simulation platform that behaves exactly like a real world production environment.
 The topologies in this document were created with NVIDIA Air running Cumulus Linux 5.4.0.

+NVIDIA AIR provides {{<exlink url="https://air.nvidia.com/marketplace?demo_id=77b72253-0a82-4148-b34d-a07dbef8f242" text="EVPN VXLAN based DCI labs">}}, which are pre-built demos.
+You can use the DCI labs along with this guide to better understand the configurations.